CodeJStudio/algi/README.md

 Then, it is necessary to try to synthesize new valid results from existing information.
 There are many paths from existing information to synthesis, and there are many ways to synthesize.
 A single optimal path is demonstrated in "HelloHoliday2_1" and "HelloHoliday2_2", while an automatic synthesis operation is demonstrated in "HelloHoliday2_3" and "HelloHoliday3_3".
 The latter relies on "SimpleThinkAction" for automatic synthesis.
 This is an extremely simplified simulation of the thinking process.
-And because there is no optimization at all, the execution is inefficient.
-(Same goes for "SimpleSentenceThinkAction")
+And because there is no optimization at all, the execution is inefficient (Same goes for "SimpleSentenceThinkAction").
 "algi-samples/src/main/resources/samples/HelloHoliday2_3.log" is a log file of synthesizing the results of "3+2", for reference.
 Because of the random algorithm involved, each synthesis operation process is different, time-consuming, and even fails due to stack overflow.
 "5+4" in "HelloHoliday3_3" is more difficult to calculate, takes longer, and has a lower success rate.